-- Windows 11 Pro Education: This edition includes all the features of Windows 11 Pro, plus additional features that are designed for educational institutions, such as Set Up School PCs, Shared PC Configuration, and School Data Sync.
+Windows 11 Pro Education: This edition combines the features of Windows 11 Pro with additional tools for educational institutions.
+It includes features like Set Up School PCs, Shared PC Configuration for shared device scenarios, and School Data Sync for managing student data.